 You remember that two-bedroom apartment you were paying an arm and a leg for in that other metro you called home?
 Imagine having an entire house between you and your roommates living in Philadelphia.
 It could be a two-story house, with plenty of room to stretch your legs between the kitchen and your very own bathroom.
 In a single-family house, you’ll actually have the chance to have things you’ve never dreamed of as an apartment dweller.
 Granted, you’re unlikely to have everything you want, but things like garages, storage sheds, basements, and yards don’t come standard with an apartment.
 And just think about how happy your four-legged roommates will be.

-Sure, you’re still rooming with other people, but at least you know everyone (or, at least, you’ll get to know them).
+Sure, you’re still rooming with other people, but at least you know everyone.
+Or, at least, you’ll get to know them.
 Even a small house is still a house.
 It’s separate from other houses nearby and only subject to the whims of the people living there.
-No more having to share a communal area with 50 other renters; no more awkwardly having to make forced small-talk in the mailroom; no more having strangers pass by your door in the middle of the night; no more brooms knocking on the floor or dance parties on the ceiling.
-And even if there are (it’s probable your roommates will get rowdy every now and then in a house), it’s nothing a calm conversation and open communication can’t fix.
+No more having to share a communal area with 50 other renters.
+Or awkwardly having to make forced small-talk in the mailroom.
+No more having strangers pass by your door in the middle of the night.
+Or brooms knocking on the floor or dance parties on the ceiling.
+And even if there are, it’s nothing a calm conversation and open communication can’t fix.

 A Worthwhile Price

 Roommates renting in Philadelphia can expect a warmer market than some other expensive metros.
 The average home sells in Philly for $121,200, according to Zillow.
-Compared to Boston at $480,000, or NYC at a shocking $614,500, it’s considerably cheaper to be a property owner in Philadelphia — and the rent shows it.
-Boston rent averages around $2,300 for an inner city one-bedroom apartment, and Philly rent is an average of $1,470 for a similar one-bedroom in the city center.
+Compared to Boston at $480,000, or NYC at a shocking $614,500, it’s considerably cheaper to be a property owner in Philadelphia.
+And the rent shows it.
+Boston rent averages around $2,300 for an inner city one-bedroom apartment.
+Whereas, Philly rent is an average of $1,470 for a similar one-bedroom in the city center.
 If the suburbs are calling your name, you can rent a three-bedroom house in the Philadelphia suburbs for $1,570.

 “To each their own, which is what makes Philly, Philly,” says Oller proudly.